Top 8 ERP Software Vendors

 Top ERP Vendor: Infor

-Infor has been one of the leaders in cloud-computing since 2010 when they begin an aggressive push towards modernizing their product lines and providing a solution for virtually every industry.
-Today, their CloudSuite line of products includes over a dozen sub-industry options for manufacturing, distribution, field service, and consumer packaged goods (CPG).
+Infor has been a leader in cloud computing since 2010 when it began aggressively modernizing its product lines and providing solutions for virtually every industry.
+Today, its CloudSuite line of products includes over a dozen sub-industry options for manufacturing, distribution, field service, and consumer packaged goods (CPG).

-Infor’s ability to provide an ERP software for every industry is in part due the number of acquisitions they’ve been a part of since their inception in 2002 as Agilsys and ultimate rebrand to Infor in 2004.
+Infor’s ability to provide ERP software for every industry is in part due to the number of acquisitions they’ve been a part of since their inception in 2002 as Agilsys and ultimate rebrand to Infor in 2004.
 Today, Infor provides ERP software to over 68,000 organizations worldwide.
-This is largely in part to their large network of software partners.
-With over 2,100 ERP vendors selling their product in 47 countries, Infor is consistently a vendor that companies consider when changing ERP systems.
+This is largely due to their large network of software partners.
+With over 2,100 ERP vendors selling their products in 47 countries, Infor is consistently a vendor that companies consider when changing ERP systems.

 Infor CloudSuite Industrial